 Most people are aware of the primary symptom of chronic fatigue which is the debilitating lack of energy that grows worse with exertion.
 However, this is far from being the only symptom of this condition.
 Here are 7 of the most common chronic fatigue syndrome symptoms:

-- Physical and mental fatigue – What many people do not realize is that the fatigue is not limited to the body but is also felt by the mind.
+What many people do not realize is that the fatigue does not only affect the body but it also hurts the mind.
 In fact, not just physical exertion but also mental exertion can lead to a flare-up of symptoms.

 When you see the symptoms laid out in this manner, it becomes easier to understand why quality of life is affected for patients.
 In fact, the condition leaves about 1 in 4 patients completely homebound.
 Up to 75% of chronic fatigue syndrome patients cannot hold down a job successfully.
 This makes the search for effective treatment a vital one.
 How are things going on that front?